 The exact steps going forward will depend on your brand of router.
 You will need to open the "port forwarding" section or the "Applications and gaming" section.
 You will then need to click "add new rule".

-Please see our document on required open ports in order to use IBM Watson Media.
+Please see our document on required open ports in order to use IBM Video Streaming.

 To open a port (or set of ports) in your Windows firewall, you will want to open your control panel and go to your Windows Firewall settings tab inside your Security tab.
 Choose Advanced Settings.